Setting up a Docker automation stack

 After all of that you'll want to go into /home/user/projects/automation and run docker compose up -d.
 This will deploy all of the containers in a -detached mode, but since it's your first time running them, Docker will pull the images for each of these containers.
 Any docker compose command must be run within the folder that contains compose.yaml.

 By running in detached mode, we also block any terminal output from our containers.
-Some of these outputs contain vital information for setting up your container the first time, specifically the output from Qbittorrent.
-To view the console output, you can run docker logs <name of container>, for example docker logs qbittorrent.
+Some of these outputs contain vital information for setting up your container the first time, specifically the output from qBittorrent.
+To view the console output, you can run docker logs <name of container>, for example docker logs qBittorrent.

 We recommend looking at the man page or official documentation for Docker to familiarize yourself with available commands. docker pull, docker ps, and docker system prune can be useful, for example.
 See documentation for info on what these do!